CSC207-UofT/course-project-uwutever/reports/phase2/design_document.md

 code in Phase 1, and the resolution of this issue is visible in the issue titled **Development Environment**

 Frontend: We refactored graph algorithm to suit SOLID design.
 We also refactored the UI to make it more intuitive.
-In the progress of intergrading the front-end with the backend, we did a few more refactorings.
+In the progress of integrating the front-end with the backend, we did a few more refactorings.

 ## Code Organization
 We use the “by component” packaging strategy for our project, similar to the packaging strategy used by JavaShell.